amirmahdimajedi/amirmahdimajedi/README.md

 - 👋 Hi, I’m @amirmahdimajedi
 - ❤ I love JavaScript and Vue
 - 👀 I’m interested in Svelte and Node.js
-- 🌱 I’m currently learning Elm
+- 🌱 I’m currently learning Purescript

 <!---
 amirmehdimajedi/amirmehdimajedi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.